-The support network for students includes the Principal (Mr L. Crangle) and the Deputy Principals (Ms Burgess and Mr Youssef).
-The Deputy Principals have responsibility for particular Year groups.
-In 2021, Ms Burgess is responsible for Years 7, 9 and 11, while Mr Youssef is responsible for Years 8, 10 and 12.
-The Head Teacher Wellbeing, (Mr S. Henretty), or the Year Adviser / Assistant Year Adviser, are available to assist students with any wellbeing concerns they may have.
+The support network for students includes the Principal (Mr L. Crangle) and the Deputy Principals (Ms Burgess, Mrs Venkataya and Mr Youssef).
+The Head Teacher Wellbeing, (Ms A Saki), or the Year Advisor / Assistant Year Advisor, are available to assist students with any wellbeing concerns they may have.